-John’s artistic path began while growing up in Santa Barbara, California.
-He spent his days exploring and drawing landscapes, wildlife, city and family.
+John’s artistic path began growing up in Santa Barbara, California.
+He spent his days exploring and drawing landscapes, wildlife, creatures, robots, cities, & family.
 His Hispanic roots and heritage provided a rich cultural palette of inspiring imagery and customs.
-Mexican mural artists, folk style paintings, pop art designs, outsider art, cultural symbols, surrealist compositions, regional cuisine, music and dance costumes are all visual influences seen in his work.
-Awarded a full scholarship, John went on to graduate from the Art Center College of Design in Pasadena, California, receiving a Bachelor of Fine Arts Degree with Honors.
+Mexican murals, surrealism, folk/outsider art, regional cuisine, music & dance costumes are all visual influences seen in his work.
+John went on to graduate from the prestigious Art Center College of Design.

 Now living in Queens New York, with his wife Maria, John continues working in his studio, passionately creating art through his imagination and diligence.
 He received his second Golden Kite Award from SCBWI for his children’s book, Marvelous Cornelius: Hurricane Katrina and the Spirit of New Orleans.
 In 2015 he was invited by the Metropolitan Museum of Art in New York to present a special event and workshop about his art and illustration.
 Last year his children’s book, Frida Kahlo and Her Animalitos, was one of the winners of the NYTimes/NYPL: Best Illustrated Children's Book of 2017, and John’s work can be seen at U.S. Post Offices on six new Forever Stamps titled: Delicioso, with art images celebrating Latino food cuisine.
 His new illustrated picture book, Hey Wall: A Story of Art and Community, will be out this fall.